-Property Name Values Description first-page-side (p.
-154) • left (default) • right Sets on which side the first page of the document should be. first-page-side-view (p.
-155) • left • right Sets on which side the first page of the document should appear in viewers, without having an impact on the styles or layout.
-The default value is the same side as set by first-page-side. page-layout (p.
-174) 1 column2 column1 page2 page Sets the initial view mode for the document.
-Whether two pages should be next to each other and how scrolling between the pages should work.

-Property Name Values Description initial-zoom (p.
-160) [percentage] fit-page fit-page-width fit-page-height fit-content fit-content-width fit-content-height Sets the initial zoom factor when opening the document.
+Property Name Values Description first-page-side leftrightversorectoauto (default) Sets on which side the first page of the document should be.
+By default it is right, unless the document direction is right-to-left first-page-side-view leftrightversorectoauto (default) Sets on which side the first page of the document should appear in viewers, without impact on styles or layout.
+By default it is the same side as set by first-page-side. page-layout 1 column2 column1 page2 page Sets the initial view mode for the document.
+Whether two pages should be next to each other and how scrolling between the pages should work. initial-zoom • [percentage] • fit-page • fit-page-width • fit-page-height • fit-content • fit-content-width • fit-content-height Sets the initial zoom factor when opening the document.
 Can either be specific percentage value or the zoom factor can be computed dynamically so that the page (or its content) fits into the window of the viewer application.
 Please note, that not all fit-values are supported by all viewers.
-Generally, fit-page support is more common. initial-page (p.
-160) • [number] Sets number of the page that should be scrolled to when opening the document. pdf-script-action (p.
-177) [String][String] [event]none Sets a PDF script that is executed when the PDF is opened by a viewer application, that supports PDF scripts and the corresponding event is triggered (e.g. on opening the PDF).
+Generally, fit-page support is more common. initial-page • [number] Sets number of the page that should be scrolled to when opening the document.
+The default value is 1. pdf-script-action [String][String] [event]none Sets a PDF script that is executed when the PDF is opened by a viewer application, that supports PDF scripts and the corresponding event is triggered (e.g. on opening the PDF).
 This can also be set via the PDFreactor API.
 If set by both, the scripts set via API are overridden by those set via the CSS property (only if both are registered on the same event).
 The property allows a comma separated list of action and event pairs.
-More information can be found in the property description (p.
-177)
+More information can be found in the property description pages-counter-offset • [number] Sets an optional offset to be added to the value of the pages counter.
+Negative values are valid.
+The default value is 0. pdf-shape-optimization • visual (default) • none Sets whether shapes should be written into the PDF in a way that prevents visualization issues in certain PDF viewers.